-According to an article on her speech published on the MLive news site, she told dinner attendees that “we can amplify the voices of families that only want better for their kids, we can assist states who are working to further empower parents, and we can urge those who haven’t to start.”
-The “outdated education model” is to blame for the present lack of school choice DeVos stated, and it is this “”antiquated approach, which, incidentally, is being imitated today by too many private and parochial schools as well, fails families by forcing them into the same one-size-fits-all box.”
+MLive news reported on the event.
+“We can amplify the voices of families that only want better for their kids, we can assist states who are working to further empower parents, and we can urge those who haven’t to start,” said DeVos.
+The “outdated education model” is to blame for the present lack of school choice and it is this “”antiquated approach, which, incidentally, is being imitated today by too many private and parochial schools as well, fails families by forcing them into the same one-size-fits-all box.”

-MLive reporter Brian McVicar noted that “DeVos also touched on the status of education” in her home town of Grand Rapids, Michigan.
+MLive reporter Brian McVicar notes that “DeVos also touched on the status of education” in her home town of Grand Rapids, Michigan.

 She said that while the city is home to great schools — both traditional, charter and private — “there are still too many kids in neighborhoods on both sides of the river who don’t have a good option.”